 Named after the noted socialist, union activist, and war resister Abraham Johannes Muste, the A.J.
 Muste Memorial Institute (AJMMI) was founded in 1974 by a group of pacifists who sought to promote “nonviolent radical change” by “providing the movement for peace and justice with practical, concrete support.”
 In its early years, AJMMI was run entirely by volunteers who worked at a borrowed desk in the New York City office of the War Resisters League (WRL).
 In 1978 the Institute purchased, from WRL, a three-story office building (dubbed “The Peace Pentagon”) in downtown Manhattan to serve as its permanent base of operations.

-For many years, AJMMI has rented out office space in this building to likeminded organizations.
-The Institute subsidizes the rental fees for these tenants, using income derived from several commercial storefront rentals.
-Among the tenant groups based in the Peace Pentagon today are: Deep Dish TV; Paper Tiger TV; the War Resisters League; the Women's International League for Peace and Freedom (Metro NY Chapter); the Socialist Party USA; Global Revolution TV (which provides live video coverage of “the protest movement that began in Tunisia and Egypt, took shape as 'Occupy Wall Street' in New York City, and is quickly spreading around the world”); the Granny Peace Brigade (which seeks to educate the public about “the threat and cost of war”); the Met Council on Housing (which fights for the rights of tenants); the National Committee to Reopen the Rosenberg Case (which disseminates information about judicial misconduct and constitutional rights in the courtroom); the New York City Organizing Project of New York State United Teachers (which organizes new union locals in colleges and educational non-profits); and the New York State Youth Leadership Council (which works to improve access to higher education for illegal immigrants).
-Former noteworthy tenants at the Peace Pentagon included the Interreligious Foundation for Community Organization, the Nicaragua Solidarity Network of Greater New York, Not In Our Name, and the Socialist Party of New York City.
+For many years, AJMMI rented out office space in this building to likeminded organizations.
+The Institute subsidized the rental fees for these tenants, using income derived from several commercial storefront rentals.
+Among the tenant groups based in the Peace Pentagon were: Deep Dish TV; Paper Tiger TV; the War Resisters League; the Women’s International League for Peace and Freedom (Metro NY Chapter); the Socialist Party USA; Global Revolution TV (which provides live video coverage of “the protest movement that began in Tunisia and Egypt, took shape as ‘Occupy Wall Street‘ in New York City, and is quickly spreading around the world”); the Granny Peace Brigade (which seeks to educate the public about “the threat and cost of war”); the Met Council on Housing (which fights for the rights of tenants); the National Committee to Reopen the Rosenberg Case (which disseminates information about judicial misconduct and constitutional rights in the courtroom); the New York City Organizing Project of New York State United Teachers (which organizes new union locals in colleges and educational non-profits); and the New York State Youth Leadership Council (which works to improve access to higher education for illegal immigrants).
+Other noteworthy tenants at the Peace Pentagon included the Interreligious Foundation for Community Organization, the Nicaragua Solidarity Network of Greater New York, Not In Our Name, and the Socialist Party of New York City.

 Over the course of its history, AJMMI has awarded grants and sponsorships to hundreds of grassroots projects around the world which identify one or more of the following as their objectives: “end war and expose the military-industrial complex”; “oppose nuclear power and halt environmental racism”; “stop the death penalty and curb the prison industry”; “defend labor rights and build economic justice”; “fight for racial and sexual equality [and] immigrant rights”; and “promote the use of nonviolent action.”
 These grants are awarded under the rubric of AJMMI's 5 major philanthropic programs: